Table of Contents

 How Merchant Cash Advances Work

-A merchant cash advance works differently than other kinds of small business loans, so it’s important to understand all of the components of the transaction.
+A merchant cash advance works differently from other kinds of small business loans, so it’s important to understand all of the components of the transaction.

 Once you receive the lump sum, you’ll have a set period of time to repay the total owed amount — which includes the principal as well as fees.
-Depending on your borrowed amount and your sales volume, the repayment term could last anywhere between three months and three years.
+Depending on your borrowed amount and your sales volume, repayment may occur over 3-18 months.

 Rather than being charged a fixed interest rate like with a loan, a merchant cash advance assesses a fee as a factor rate.
 A factor rate is a multiple of the amount you’re being funded.
 For example, if your factor rate is 1.2 and you borrow $50,000, you would multiply the two together to determine the total balance to be repaid.